 - When the board's LED turns off, you can unplug the power supply.

-To run some other types of neural networks, check out our example code, including examples that perform real-time object detection, keyphrase detection, on-device transfer learning, and more.
+To run some other types of neural networks, check out our example projects, including examples that perform real-time object detection, pose estimation, keyphrase detection, on-device transfer learning, and more.

-If you want to train your own TensorFlow model, try these tutorials:
+If you want to train your own TensorFlow model for the Edge TPU, try these tutorials:

-- Retrain an image classification model using post-training quantization (runs in Google Colab)
+- Retrain an image classification model (MobileNet) (runs in Google Colab)

-- Retrain an object detection model using quantization-aware training (runs in Docker)
+- Retrain an object detection model (EfficientDet) (runs in Google Colab)

 - Or to build your own model that's compatible with the Edge TPU, read TensorFlow Models on the Edge TPU